 Although it may be hard to comprehend some aligned geriatric service professional in the legal, conservatorship and medical field have built professional networks that prey on elder women predominantly but also elder men.
 Ethical professionals whom try to assist others whom sacrifice all to try and assist an elder loved one can be ostracized in their profession to the point of disbarment, fired from the facilities where they work or lose their state occupational license.
 These circumstances makes mandatory reporting a huge risk, so some remain silent or even reluctantly acquiesce to whatever carrots buys their silence.
 Elder exploitation is an organized racket of the most insidious nature.

-Elder Abuse, Exploitation Processes & Pipeline: Undue Influence, Asset Theft and Document Schemes Diagrams.
+Elder Abuse, Exploitation Processes & End of Life Pipeline: Undue Influence, Asset Theft and Document Schemes Behavioral Diagrams.

 I. THE ELDER EXPLOITATION FRAUD TRIANGLE